azfarhussain-10p/reactATS/README.md

 To fix ESLint issues:

-1. Run the fix script: `node fix-eslint.js`
+1. Run the fix script: `npm run lint:fix`
-2. For a complete check: `npx eslint --no-error-on-unmatched-pattern . --ext .js,.jsx,.ts,.tsx`
+2. For a complete check: `npm run lint:check`

 If you want to properly fix all issues, follow these best practices: